Configuration Validation with Large Language Models: Introduction

-We study the validation effectiveness of \fw backed by five popular LLMs including advanced models (Code-davinci-002, GPT-3.5 Turbo, and GPT-4), and basic models (Babbage-002, and Davinci-002).
-We use misconfiguration datasets of six mature, widely deployed open-source systems (HCommon, HBase, Alluxio, HDFS, YARN, and ZooKeeper).
-Our study confirms the potential of using LLMs for configuration validation, e.g., \fw with GPT-4 shows promising results at both file- and parameter-level, achieving up to 0.75 and 0.56 F1-scores, respectively.
+We study \fw's validation effectiveness using eight popular LLMs including remote models (GPT-4, GPT-3.5, Claude-3-Opus, and Claude-3-Sonnet), and locally housed models (CodeLlama-7B/13B/34B and DeepSeek).
+We evaluate ten widely deployed open-source systems with diverse types.
+Our study confirms the potential of using LLMs for configuration validation, e.g., \fw with Claude-3-Opus detects 45 out of 51 real-world misconfigurations, outperforming recent configuration validation techniques.
 Our study also helps understand the design space of LLM-based validators like \fw, especially in terms of prompt engineering with few-shot learning and voting.
-We find that few-shot learning using both valid configuration and misconfiguration data as shots (examples) can significantly enhance validation effectiveness.
-Specifically, labeled misconfigurations are pivotal to validation effectiveness.
-Our results also reveal open challenges such as ineffectiveness in detecting certain types of misconfigurations and biases to popular configuration parameters.
-While \ourframework excels in identifying misconfigurations, it struggles with specific misconfiguration types such as dependency violations and version-specific misconfigurations.
-We also observe that the popularity of configuration parameters creates biases in validation results, causing both false positives and false negatives.
-In summary, this paper makes the following main contributions: \begin{itemize}[leftmargin=*] \item A new direction of configuration validation using pre-trained large language models. \item \fw, an LLM-empowered configuration validation framework and an open platform for followup research. \fw is released at \url{https://github.com/ciri4conf/ciri}. \item An empirical study on the effectiveness of LLM-based configuration validation which confirms the potential of the direction, explores the design space, and reveals open challenges. \item A discussion on future endeavours such as fine-tuning, test generation to detect more types of misconfigurations, and detecting configuration-related bugs. \item All code and data for results presented in this paper will be released with detailed steps for reproducing our experiments. \end{itemize}
+We find that using configuration data as shots can enhance validation effectiveness.
+Specifically, few-shot learning using both valid configuration and misconfiguration data achieves the highest effectiveness.
+Our results also reveal open challenges: \fw struggles with certain types of misconfigurations such as dependency violations and version-specific misconfigurations.
+It is also biased to the popularity of configuration parameters, causing both false positives and false negatives.